1 / 7

 Care Guide

 No pruning is required to maintain the columnar form.
-Remove dead or crossing branches in late spring or early fall.
-Lower branches may be raised to expose the trunk as the tree matures.
-Do not prune in winter — ginkgo bleeds heavily from winter wounds.Pruning Schedule
+Remove dead or crossing branches in late spring (May) or early fall (September).
+Lower branches can be raised progressively to expose the trunk as the tree matures.
+Winter pruning is not recommended — ginkgo bleeds heavily from dormant-season wounds.Pruning Schedule

 J